jwl-7/c0de_gr1nd/python_explanations/kth_node_in_tree.md

 # Compute the *k*th Node in an Inorder Traversal
-Write a program that efficiently computes the *k*th node appearing in an inorder traversal.
-Assume that each node stores the number of nodes in the subtree rooted at that node.
+Given a binary tree and an integer _k_, compute the *k*th node in the inorder traversal.
+Each node contains the number of nodes in its subtree.

 ## Example
 ```